james-priest/100-days-of-code-log-r4/README.md

 - Using `gulp-sass` and `gulp-autoprefixer`
 - Configuring the gulp CSS processing task

-Here's part of the 'styles' task configured to transpile `.scss` files to standard CSS
+Here's part of the 'styles' task configured to transpile `.scss` files to standard CSS.

 ```js
 var gulp = require('gulp');